Duchess Sophie Charlotte in Bavaria

-Duchess Sophie Charlotte Auguste in Bavaria (22 February 1847 - 4 May 1897) was a granddaughter-in-law of King Louis Philippe of France, the youngest sister of Empress Elisabeth of Austria and fiancée of King Ludwig II of Bavaria.
+Duchess Sophie Charlotte Auguste in Bavaria (22 February 1847 – 4 May 1897) was the granddaughter-in-law of King Louis Philippe of France, the favorite youngest sister of Empress Elisabeth of Austria and the fiancée of King Ludwig II of Bavaria.

 Life

 Sophie Charlotte was born in Munich, the residence of her paternal family, the Dukes in Bavaria.
 She was a daughter of Duke Maximilian Joseph in Bavaria and Princess Ludovika of Bavaria and the ninth of ten children born to her parents.

 Marriage

 Upon the 1861 marriage of her elder sister Duchess Mathilde Ludovika to the Neapolitan prince Louis of the Two Sicilies, her parents looked for a suitable husband for Sophie Charlotte.
 Sophie then was engaged to her cousin King Ludwig II of Bavaria, and their engagement was publicised on 22 January 1867, but after having repeatedly postponed the wedding date, Ludwig finally cancelled it in October as Ludwig had homosexual tendencies (he was never again engaged to be married), and also because it seemed Sophie had fallen in love with the court photographer Edgar Hanfstaengl.
+Five love letters from Sophie to Edgar were published by Edgar's daughter Erna.
+In one, she wrote: "I love you so dearly, my Edgar, so dearly, that I've shamefully neglected the duties to my poor King."